 Do not reduce the size of the drain connection from the machine to the waste line.

 Steam connection

-The steam inlet pipe must be fitted with a manual cut-off valve in order to facilitate installation and service operations.
+- Fig. The steam inlet pipe must be fitted with a manual - (18) cut-off valve in order to facilitate installation and - service operations.

-Fit the filter supplied to the manual cut-off valve.
+Attach the filter supplied with the machine to the manual cut-off valve.